Yann-Brault/splc-artifact/README.md

   - [xmltodict](https://pypi.org/project/xmltodict/)
 - Run the command `uvicorn app.main:app --port 5050 --host 0.0.0.0 --reload`.
 - Go to this [link](http://localhost:5050/)

+If you want to stop the process:

-- Hit `ctrl+c` to stop the process
+- Hit `ctrl+c` in the same terminal

 ### How to reproduce scenarios

 #### Scenario 1

-At this [link](https://anonymous.4open.science/r/splc-artifact-files/reproduce_scenarios/reproduce_scenario1.md), or in the directory _reproduce_scenarios_ you can find the file reproducing the scenario 1 of section 5.2 in the paper.
-It gives a detailed list of steps to follow.
+At this [link](https://anonymous.4open.science/r/splc-artifact-files/reproduce_scenarios/reproduce_scenario1.md), or in the directory _reproduce_scenarios_ you can find the guidelines to reproduce the scenario 1 of section 5.2 in the paper.
 The goal of this scenario is to realize a problem specification base search to find a reusable solution and clone it.

 #### Scenario 2

-At this [link](https://anonymous.4open.science/r/splc-artifact-files/reproduce_scenarios/reproduce_scenario2.md), or in the directory _reproduce_scenarios_ you can find the file reproducing the scenario 2 of section 5.3 in the paper.
-It gives a detailed list of steps to follow.
+At this [link](https://anonymous.4open.science/r/splc-artifact-files/reproduce_scenarios/reproduce_scenario2.md), or in the directory _reproduce_scenarios_ you can find the guidelines to reproduce the scenario 2 of section 5.3 in the paper.
 The goal of this scenario is to realize a problem specification base search.
 The search does not provides a suitable and working solution, but you are able to find a notebook that can be suitable by extending it with a new ML artifact.

 #### Scenario 3

-At this [link](https://anonymous.4open.science/r/splc-artifact-files/reproduce_scenarios/reproduce_scenario3.md), or in the directory _reproduce_scenarios_ you can find the file reproducing the scenario 3 of section 5.4 in the paper.
-It gives a detailed list of steps to follow.
+At this [link](https://anonymous.4open.science/r/splc-artifact-files/reproduce_scenarios/reproduce_scenario3.md), or in the directory _reproduce_scenarios_ you can find the guidelines to reproduce the scenario 3 of section 5.4 in the paper.
 The goal of this scenario is to realize a problem specification base search.
 The search does not provides any suitable solution.
 The objective here is to hand-pick ML artifacts composing the notebook in order to create a new product not available in the system.